LLM Pruning and Distillation in Practice: The Minitron Approach: Evaluation

 \subsection{Runtime Performance Analysis}

-We optimized the Llama 3.1 8B and Llama-3.1-Minitron 4B variants with NVIDIA TensorRT-LLM, an open-source toolkit for optimized LLM inference.
+To evaluate runtime performance, we optimize the Llama 3.1 8B and \LlamaMinitron variants with NVIDIA TensorRT-LLM, an open-source toolkit for optimized LLM inference.

 Figure~\ref{fig:trt-figure-llama} shows the throughput in requests per second for the various models in FP8 precision obtained on a single H100 80 GB GPU.
 Different use cases are represented by increasing input sequence length/output sequence length (ISL/OSL) combinations, at a batch size of 32 and 64 for the 8B-12B models and the 4B models respectively.
 The smaller memory footprint of the 4B model allows for larger batches.
-We notice that Llama-3.1-Minitron-4B-Depth is the fastest, achieving an average throughput improvement of $2.7\times$ over Llama 3.1 8B; the Llama-3.1-Minitron-4B-Width variant achieves an average throughput improvement of $1.8\times$ over Llama 3.1 8B.
+We notice that \LlamaMinitron (Depth) is fastest, achieving an average throughput improvement of $2.7\times$ over Llama 3.1 8B; the width-pruned variant achieves an average throughput improvement of $1.8\times$ over Llama 3.1 8B.
 Compared to BF16, we notice that FP8 delivers a performance boost of $1.4\times$.